xaya/xaya_docs/interface.md

     player-ownership confirmed DATA

-The "pending" notification is sent as soon as a relevant *unconfirmed* transaction is seen, e. g., added to the mempool.
+The "pending" notification is sent as soon as a relevant *unconfirmed* transaction is seen, e.g. added to the mempool.
 The "confirmed" notification is sent when an ownership change has been confirmed.
 The `DATA` value is a string encoding a JSON object of the following form: